beyondmeh/dotfiles/README.md

    simultaneously.
 * `encrypt` - Wrapper for GPG symmetric encryption using AES256
 * `extract` - Wrapper to extract from many archives
+* `fehquote` - Sets a random quote on the current background.
+Reads `feh`'s config and uses a quote from `fortune -s`, while leaving your `.fehbg` is untouched
 * `headset` - Connect/disconnect a bluetooth headset.
 Bluetooth in Linux is still crap, so the script repetitively tries to connect before giving up
 * `letsencrypt` - Renew SSL certs for my domains using certbot